XinnyLiuu/StocksWatch/README.md

 	* __Example__: Our client is requesting data regarding the `DOW 30` from our server, but the server is having issues aggregating the data from the free tier plan of the Intrinio API.
 Upon receiving a error `500` HTTP status code, our React code should redirect the user to a page that states `Service is uncurrently unavailable, please try again later!`.

-The application should __NEVER__ show any stack traces to the user.
+The client should __NEVER__ show any stack traces to the user.

-* __Server__: Our `Node.js` server deals with many things including expose endpoints for the client to consume and database operations.
+* __Server__: Our `Node.js` server deals with many things including exposed endpoints for the client to consume and database operations.
 The database related code has been wrapped in a class called `DB.js` below:

 ```javascript
 class DB {